viper-010/Python_YT/13-String-Methods/13-String-Methods_tutorial.md

 ---

 ## isspace()
-The isspace() method returns True only and only if the string contains white spaces, else returns False.
+- The isspace() method returns True only and only if the string contains white spaces, else returns False.
+- Whitespace characters include spaces, tabs (\t), and newlines (\n).

-### Example
+### Example 1
 ```python
 str1 = "        "       #using Spacebar
 print(str1.isspace())